-During the three-month period ended March 31, 2023, administrative expenses decreased by 17%, or \$118,000, to \$567,000 in comparison to \$685,000 during the three-month period ended March 31, 2022.
-The decrease in administrative expenses during the three-month period ended March 31, 2023 compared to the three-month period ended March 31, 2022 was largely the result of the accrual of \$222,000 in deferred compensation expense (consisting of earned and unused paid time off) during the first quarter of 2022.
-Administrative expenses amounted to 16% and 11% of product sales during the three-month periods ended March 31, 2023 and 2022, respectively.
-A large part of the increase in this expense as a percentage of sales was caused by the decrease in sales recorded during the first quarter of 2023, discussed above.
-Administrative expenses included \$50,000 and \$33,000 of non-cash depreciation and stock-based compensation expenses during the three-month periods ended March 31, 2023 and 2022, respectively.
+Administrative expenses were essentially flat at \$529,000 and \$528,000 during the three-month periods ended June 30, 2023 and 2022, respectively.
+During the six-month period ended June 30, 2023, administrative expenses decreased by 10%, or \$117,000, to \$1.1 million in comparison to \$1.2 million during the six-month period ended June 30, 2022.
+The decrease in administrative expenses during the six-month period ended June 30, 2023 compared to the six-month period ended June 30, 2022 was largely the result of the accrual of \$222,000 in deferred compensation expense (consisting of earned and unused paid time off) during the first quarter of 2022.
+Administrative expenses amounted to 15% and 14% of product sales during the three-month periods ended June 30, 2023 and 2022, respectively, and 16% and 12% of product sales during the six-month periods ended June 30, 2023 and 2022, respectively.
+A large part of the increase in this expense as a percentage of sales was caused by the decrease in sales recorded during the first half of 2023, discussed above.
+Administrative expenses included non-cash depreciation and stock-based compensation expenses of \$47,000 and \$33,000 during the three-month periods ended June 30, 2023 and 2022, respectively, and \$96,000 and \$66,000 during the sixmonth periods ended June 30, 2023 and 2022, respectively.
 We strive to be efficient with these expenses while funding all the legal, audit and other costs associated with being a publicly-held company.
-Given the growth in our business, our administrative staff has increased to four talented individuals reporting to our CEO.
+Given the growth in our business, our administrative staff has increased to four talented individuals (with one position being open presently) reporting to our CEO.
 Prior to 2014, we had limited our investment in investor relations spending.
 Beginning in the second quarter of 2014, we initiated an investment in a more active investor relations program.
 Given travel restrictions related to the COVID-19 pandemic, this initiative has pivoted to a virtual meeting format, which is less expensive.
-Having experienced this efficiency, it is our intent to continue with the same strategy, for the most part, even as travel restrictions continue to be reduced.
+Having experienced this efficiency, it is our intent to continue with the same strategy, for the most part, even as travel restrictions have been largely eliminated.
 At the same time, we continue to provide full disclosure of the status of our business and financial condition in three quarterly reports and one annual report each year, as well as in Current Reports on Form 8-K when legally required or deemed appropriate by management.
 We believe these efforts have helped us access the capital markets to fund our growth objectives.
 Considering inflation and all the necessary support services that fit into this category, we believe that approximately \$2 million to \$2.5 million per year is an efficient budget goal to fund the administrative expenses of a publicly-held company.

-Net Operating (Loss) Income
+Net Operating Loss

-During the three-month period ended March 31, 2023, our net operating (loss) of (\$2.3) million was in contrast to net operating income of \$571,000 during the three-month period ended March 31, 2022.
-The \$2.8 million decrease in gross margin caused most of the \$2.8 million swing from net operating income during the three-month period ended March 31, 2022 to net operating loss during the three-month period ended March 31, 2023.
+During the three-month period ended June 30, 2023, our net operating loss of (\$1.3) million was in comparison to net operating loss of (\$619,000) during the three-month period ended June 30, 2022.
+The \$663,000 decrease in gross margin caused most of the \$685,000 increase in the net operating loss during the three-month period ended June 30, 2023.
+During the six-month period ended June 30, 2023, our net operating loss of (\$3.6) million was significantly larger than our net operating loss of (\$48,000) during the six-month period ended June 30, 2022.
+The \$3.5 million decrease in gross margin caused most of the \$3.5 million increase in our net operating loss during the six-month period ended June 30, 2023.